brunoluiz/brunoluiz.github.io/content/blog/2026/jun/crossplane-providers/index.md

 ### Scaffolding

 So you are ready to start implementing your custom provider?
 The Crossplane team maintains a [provider template](https://github.com/crossplane/provider-template), which is a good starting point for most.
-The README has most instructions on how to set it up and create your first controller (`provider.addType`).
+The README has most instructions on how to set it up and create your first controller with `make provider.addtype`.

-Once you generate your type, you will get a `internal/controller/{}` which is what defines the aforementioned reconciliation hooks ([example](https://github.com/crossplane/provider-template/tree/main/internal/controller/mytype)).
+Once you generate your type with `make provider.addtype`, you will get a `internal/controller/{}` which is what defines the aforementioned reconciliation hooks ([example](https://github.com/crossplane/provider-template/tree/main/internal/controller/mytype)).

 ### Setup